Would you love to make your own DIY wooden signs with sayings?? Check out this easy to follow step by step tutorial to make your own farmhouse decor!

 Dust off the sawdust and stain your wood.
-I like the combination of dark walnut and weathered gray like I used on my DIY farmhouse table (read all about my build here!)
+I like the combination of dark walnut and weathered gray as I used on my DIY farmhouse table.

-Download the FREE SVG cut file by clicking here!!
-(This is for personal use only and cannot be resold.
-Thank you!)
-Space the words out a little bit before you cut them so there’s some room around them since you’ll be using it as a stencil.
+Space the words out a little bit on the Prepare Screen in Cricut Design Space before you cut them so there’s some room around them since you’ll be using it as a stencil.
 Cut on Vinyl- (if using contact paper) setting and weed out the cut.

 Now you will have the sticky side showing.
 Flip it back over and lay it down on the wood.
 The tape should hold it in place.
 Scrape it down with a credit card or scraper.

 Then you’re going to slowly pull off the transfer tape.
 Sometimes the little pieces will pull up if you are using contact paper so push them down with your finger.

 Scrape it down really well again so no bubbles are showing around where the word is.
 I like to put a layer of Mod Podge over it before I paint it to seal the edges even better but this is an optional step.